Articles

 Managing Money and Debt

-Governments around the world have responded to the COVID-19 unprecedented health crisis with an unprecedented (at least in living memory) fiscal response.
-Each government has focused their stimulus according to their perception of the needs of their citizens: in the case of the Australian government, the multi-targeted approach has meant that employees, sole traders, small and large businesses alike have all been supported ‘to get to the other side’ of the pandemic with minimal scarring.
+Governments around the world have responded to the COVID-19 crisis with an unprecedented (at least in living memory) fiscal response.
+Each government has focused their stimulus according to their perception of the needs of their citizens.
+In the case of the Australian government, the multi-targeted approach has meant that –

 Managing Money

-There are two terms that have been discussed and debated during these recent times, that will be with us for a very long time: they are ‘helicopter money’; and Modern Monetary Theory (or MMT).
-And for helicopter money to be available, MMT is seen as its source.
+There are two terms that have been discussed and debated during these recent times, that will be with us for a very long time.
+They are –

-In a Sydney Morning Herald article published on 2 July 2020, Jessica Irvine wrote an entertaining explanation of MMT that is helpful in gaining an understanding about what this somewhat maligned, oft hotly-debated, economic concept is all about.
-In very short, simplistic terms, the article explains that governments should be able to print money as they see the need, without regard for how it is to be ‘repaid/ repatriated’ from circulation.
-It continues that with appropriate settings, such a process shouldn’t create inflation as of itself – and taxation should, whilst still a necessity, be able to be ‘contained’ from excessive growth.
+In a Sydney Morning Herald article published on 2 July 2020, Jessica Irvine wrote an entertaining explanation of MMT.
+That article is helpful in gaining an understanding about what this somewhat maligned, oft hotly-debated, economic concept is all about.
+In very short, simplistic terms, the article explains that governments should be able to –

 Managing Debt

-It will be fresh in the minds of most of our readers that the Australian government response to the Global Financial Crisis (the GFC) was also referred to as ‘helicopter money’ policy when cheques for $900 were issued to all eligible ‘residents’ (including some who were by then, living overseas; and others who had passed away).
-We are still living with the consequences of the fiscal stimulus of that time, enacted around the world in a range of measures, flooding the world economy with ‘money’, cheap money because of the volume of it and its ready availability.
+Globally, economies are still living with the consequences of the various fiscal stimulus measures of that time.
+In the main, flooding the world economy with ‘money’.
+It was cheap money because of the volume of it and its ready availability.
 From that era, the term ‘lower for longer’ was crafted in reference to the yield that can be generated from Cash and Fixed Income products such as Bonds, Credit Notes etc.

 Prior to the COVID-19 pandemic, there may have been some hope that economic activity, increasing middle class populations (spending more) and increased mobility would lead to some inflation, increasing interest rates and higher levels of employment.
 Even if that was ‘a pipe dream’ for some, it is now a distant memory that may not be realised in the working lifetime of many of our current readers.